Karmenzind/registers.vim/README.md

 **CURRENT STATUS: stable**

-Enhanced viewable registers powered by floating window, for both Vim8 and NeoVim.
+Enhanced viewable registers powered by floating window, for Vim8.
 With this plugin you should be no longer troubled by tens of confusing registers in Vim.

 This plugin was inspired by [registers.nvim](https://github.com/tversteeg/registers.nvim).